goran-mahovlic/megaphone-modular/README.md

 ### 2.1 High-efficiency DC-DC converter module to power the various sub-systems

+High-current and high-efficiency modules are required for the main FPGA, cellular modem, auxilliary communications module, LCD panel, and external speaker/bluetooth modules.
+It is desirable to come up with a single module that can be reused several times for these purposes.
+The cellular modems are likely to be the highest draw item, and according to https://ww1.microchip.com/downloads/en/Appnotes/ANLPS300-APID.pdf, they can draw upto around 2A at 3.3V, which is the voltage we will most likely use, since it allows a common voltage for many of our sub-systems.

+It is unlikely that any other device on the system will consume more power than this, so our DC-DC modules need to support 2A.

+A further requirement is that it must be buck-boost, as the LiFePO4 cells can go below 3.3V, but when charged are >3.3V.

+Some possible parts to consider:

+STBBJ3 https://www.st.com/en/power-management/stbb3j.html  (2A in buck mode, i.e., where VIN > 3.3V, but only 800mA in boost mode, i.e., where VIN < 3.3V).
+5x4 grid array, without thermal pad.
+Shutdown and soft-start. "typical" efficiency of 94%
+LTC3113 https://www.analog.com/media/en/technical-documentation/data-sheets/3113f.pdf (3A in buck mode, 1.5A in boost mode). "up to" 96% efficiency.
+Choice of grid array and TSSOP -- but with a concealled thermal pad on the underside, which is not easy to hand-solder.
+AU$20 each for TTSOP!

 ### 2.2 Low-energy power-management module to minimise energy consumption of device, especially in low-power modes

 ### 2.3 Battery management and energy harvesting module to allow USB-C, integrated solar panel and external 12/24V vehicle battery power sources, and efficient management of the integrated rechargeable battery